kwotsin/TensorFlow-ENet/README.md

 ## Implementation and Architectural Changes
 1. By default, skip connections are added to connect the corresponding encoder and decoder portions for better performance.

-2. The number of initial blocks and the depth of stage 2 residual bottlenecks are tunable hyperparameters, to allow you to build a deeper network if required, since ENet is rather lightweight.
+2. The number of initial blocks and the depth of stage 2 residual bottlenecks are tunable hyperparameters.
+This allows you to build a deeper network if required, since ENet is rather lightweight.

 3. Fused batch normalization is used over standard batch normalization for faster computations.
 See [TensorFlow's best practices](https://www.tensorflow.org/performance/performance_guide).